-Reporting concerns about children or vulnerable passengers who may be at risk, or about persons who may pos Communicating with passengers in a way that is appropriate to their age/needs Maintaining appropriate boundaries with customers so as to remain professional at all times p.)
+Communicating with passengers in a way that is appropriate to their age/needs Maintaining appropriate boundaries with customers so as to remain professional at all times p.)
 The licensee shall observe anti-idling legislation, local policy and byelaws.

-3. Driver's Badge 2) The licensee must all times, when driving a licenced vehicle for the purposes of hire and reward, wear the driver's badge as issued by the a.)
-Licensing Authority, in a prominent and visible place. b ) The licensee must at all times, when driving a licenced vehicle for the purpose of hire and reward, display in the vehicle (in clear view of b.) the passengers) their driver identification as issued by the Licensing Authority. c.)
-The driver's badge remains the property of the Licensing Authority. d ) Where a licence has been suspended or revoked or where the licence becomes invalid for any other reason, the badge (and d.) accompanying licence) must be returned to the Licensing Authority within 1 working day.
+3. Driver's Badge a.)
+The licensee must all times, when driving a licenced vehicle for the purposes of hire and reward, wear the driver's badge as issued by the , Licensing Authority, in a prominent and visible place. b.)
+The licensee must at all times, when driving a licenced vehicle for the purpose of hire and reward, display in the vehicle (in clear view of D.) the passengers) their driver identification as issued by the Licensing Authority. c.)
+The driver's badge remains the property of the Licensing Authority. ۸ / Where a licence has been suspended or revoked or where the licence becomes invalid for any other reason, the badge (and d.) accompanying licence) must be returned to the Licensing Authority within 1 working day.